 When I heard about my friend flying on this airline from Kuala Lumpur (KUL) to Jakarta (CGK), I knew that I had to do this one day.
 After deciding to do a joyride trip to Indonesia, this airline came into mind and I decided to go ahead and book it.
-Decision was easy and within minutes I had my booking done.
+The decision was easy and within minutes I had my booking done.
 This was the first booking I made for this trip.
-I had seen Kuwait Airways in Singapore about 10-15 years ago with this aircraft type and I didn't expect that I would flying on it in the year 2014 and so that it was I just couldn't wait to experience this airline's hospitality.
+I had seen Kuwait Airways in Singapore about 10-15 years ago with this aircraft type and I didn't expect that I would be flying on it in the year 2014 and so that it was I just couldn't wait to experience this airline's hospitality.
 Kuwait Airways has a been around for a long time, way before the likes of Emirates, Etihad and Qatar Airways but then this airline is now struggling behind the giants along with Gulf Air.
 However, the great news for this airline recently is the fleet renewal that it had just announced not too long ago.
 An order of 25 aircraft consisting of 10 A350-900s and 15 A320NEOs to replace its current fleet had been confirmed.
 Bright times ahead for the airline, this fleet renewal is very much needed and hopefully the in-flight product would match its ambition.
 Flying under the radar of Emirates, Qatar and Etihad may not be a bad thing for this airline.

 On the day itself, I took a red-eye flight with SilkAir to Kuala Lumpur.
-SilkAir was offering a one way ticket price of S$105 and the only available morning flight was 0600, I decided to take up this offer.
+SilkAir was offering a one-way ticket price of S$105 and the only available morning flight was 0600, I decided to take up this offer.
 It was originally scheduled to be operated by an A319, a type that I have only flown twice so far.
-United (San Francisco to Vancouver) and Easyjet (Gatwick to Edinhoven).
+United (San Francisco to Vancouver) and Easyjet (Gatwick to Eindhoven).
 Do look out for my trip report on this one.
 Anyway, once I reached there, it was around 0700.
 I had plenty of time to spare so I made my way to the viewing mall to do some spotting.

 Spotting time!
 The weather is perfect for spotting, can you count how many aircraft are there in this photo?

-The spacious viewing mall in my opinion is much better than Changi Airport Terminal 1's.
+The spacious viewing mall, in my opinion, is much better than Changi Airport Terminal 1's.

 Once it was time for check-in, I made my way to the row L, checking to make sure my flight was on scheduled departure.

 Just a couple of counter opened for check-in.
-Later on I checked with the staff, he told me that only 4 passengers were boarding this sector to Jakarta.
+Later on, I checked with the staff, he told me that only 4 passengers were boarding this sector to Jakarta.
 The rest of the passengers were on board the aircraft flew in from Kuwait.

-Very nice boarding pass, unfortunately the staff tore off the bigger portion, leaving me with the smaller.
+Very nice boarding pass, unfortunately, the staff tore off the bigger portion, leaving me with the smaller.
 I wish I could keep the whole thing.

-Found this model at the air side, looking so forward to fly this beauty.
+Found this model at the airside, looking so forward to fly this beauty.

-For this aircraft type - Airbus A340-300; I have flown with Sri Lankan, Cathay Pacific, Singapore Airlines, LAN Airlines and Finnair.
+For this aircraft type - Airbus A340-300; I have flown with Sri Lankan, Cathay Pacific, Singapore Airlines, LAN Airlines, and Finnair.
 So this would make it my 6th carrier!

-Its rare to be in an empty waiting room
+It's rare to be in an empty waiting room

 Once I reached the gate, the security wasn't opened yet so I walked around for about 15 minutes before it was opened.
-Apparently only 4 of us departing to Jakarta from here while the rest of the passengers were on board, they were not allowed to disembark.
+Apparently, only 4 of us departing to Jakarta from here while the rest of the passengers were on board, they were not allowed to disembark.